Sibylle Boden-Gerstner: Soviet occupation zone/German Democratic Republic

 The couple's Wilmersdorf home was in the British occupation zone of Berlin, but they later moved to Zeuthen on the south eastern edge of the city, which was administered as part of the Soviet occupation zone till October 1949, when the entire Soviet zone was relaunched as the Soviet sponsored German Democratic Republic (East Germany).

 Gerstner-Boden remained at the Berlin private fashion academy she had joined in 1945, serving as its head until 1949.
-After 1949 she concentrated on costume design, but also continued to produced paintings under her maiden name, Sibylle Boden.
+After 1949 she concentrated on costume design, but also continued to produce paintings under her maiden name, Sibylle Boden.
 Although sources describe her costume design work as "free-lance", it is clear that in or around 1949 she was talent spotted by the DEFA, the East German national film company, working for them in collaboration with the film director Wolfgang Staudte.
 After 1951 she had a permanent contract for costume design work with the DEFA.
 She also undertook costume design work for East German television.
 In 1953 the family relocated again, moving to a house in the prestigious suburb of Kleinmachnow on the north eastern edge of Berlin.

 In July 1956 she founded the arts and fashion magazine Sibylle and became its arts chief.
 Calling it by her own name was originally intended as a "test", but the name stuck.
 When it was decided that it needed an editor in chief, between 1958 and 1961 Gerstner-Boden took the position.
 She developed regular features such as "Wir sahen in Paris" ("What we saw in Paris") and "Sibylle fragt" ("Sibylle asks").
 The magazine presented clothes, drapes and accessories.
 The managing director was required and permitted to travel frequently to destinations such as Paris, Milan, Prague, Warsaw and Moscow.